Australian navy races to rescue thousands as new fire threat looms

 Morrison's conservative government has long drawn criticism for not doing enough to address climate change as a cause of Australia's savage drought and fires.

-Bushfires so far this season have scorched more than four million hectares of bushland and destroyed over 1,000 homes, including 381 homes destroyed on the south coast just this week.
+Bushfires so far this season have scorched more than 4 million hectares of bushland and destroyed more than 1,000 homes, including 381 homes destroyed on the south coast just this week.